jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/app_frame/index.rst

           relevant components are removed.
 Attention should be payed when placing custom actions/widgets into this toolbar.
 Developer has to make sure that :class:`~accwidgets.app_frame.ApplicationFrame`'s components are not being removed at any point, to not cause the removal of the toolbar.
 Alternatively, it is possible to create another toolbar for custom widgets/actions.
-2 separate toolbars can be perfectly reside side by side in a horizontal or a vertical ribbon.
+2 separate toolbars can be perfectly co-exist side by side in a horizontal or a vertical ribbon.